 How long is this all going to take?

-Officially, the climb up to the viewing platform at the top should take 2¼ hours, and the climb back down another 1 hour.
+Officially, the hike up to the viewing platform at the top should take 2¼ hours, and the climb back down another 1 hour.
 When you reach the top you’ll no doubt want to take pictures, walk the extra section to the tower (the highest point you can reach), and maybe have a picnic.

 All this will take around another hour, so all together you should count on 4 hours for the round trip.